-ii) Qualifications of Staff:
+ii) Qualification of Staff:

-Assessments have been contracted to a service provider who provides supervised assessments conducted by a psycho-educational clinician supervised by a registered psychologist.
+Supervised assessments conducted by the Board's psycho-educational clinician are supervised by a registered psychologist.
 In keeping with the Regulated Health Professions Act, no diagnosis is made or provided except by a Registered Psychologist.

 iii) Average Waiting Time: